 Neurologic Reactions

 - TNF blockers, including adalimumab products, have been associated with rare cases of new onset or exacerbation of central nervous system and peripheral demyelinating diseases, including multiple sclerosis, optic neuritis, and Guillain-Barré syndrome.
-Exercise caution when considering CYLTEZO for patients with these disorders; discontinuation of CYLTEZO should be considered if any of these disorders develop.
+Exercise caution when considering Adalimumab-adbm for patients with these disorders; discontinuation of Adalimumab-adbm should be considered if any of these disorders develop.
 There is a known association between intermediate uveitis and central demyelinating disorders.

 Hematological Reactions